Page Contents

 Retirement Fund Strategy 3: Keep an Eye on the Fund Management Fees (Expense Ratio)

 Most funds do not outperform markets.
 By markets, I mean broad market indexes such as S&P 500 or the Russell 2000.
-So, if the fund is not generating more returns that the market, you should not be paying a premium for that.
+So, if the fund is not generating more returns than the market, you should not be paying a premium for that.
 Of course, some actively managed funds give positive abnormal returns (more than broad market returns), you shouldn’t mind paying a premium for extra returns.
 So, for example, if fund ABCXYZ consistently returns 12% annually and charges 1% fund management fees, your effective return is 11%, which is higher than the avg. market return (say 8%).

-Having said that, most funds actually do not outperform market, so make sure you’re not overpaying to get market returns or even worse returns.
+Having said that, most funds actually do not outperform the market, so make sure you’re not overpaying to get market returns or even worse returns.

 CASE STUDY : Jane vs. John